RGM INTRODUCING – WE INTERVIEW AUSTRALIAN ARTIST LUCY BURKE

 What was the most fun you have had on stage?

-Performing at the Sydney Football Stadium, during the downpour of rain – it was an epic and a surreal experience.
+Performing at the Sydney Football Stadium, during a downpour of rain – it was an epic and a surreal experience.

 What was the worst experience on stage?